fakela/merkle-proof-tutorial/README.md

 For example, if you take the text _"Hello, World!"_ and hash it using the SHA-256 algorithm, you'll get something like this: _"a591a6d40bf420404a011733cfb7b190d62c65bf0bcda32b57b277d9ad9f146"_.

 ## What is Merkle Tree
 A Merkle Tree, also known as a hash tree, is a hierarchical data structure used to efficiently verify the integrity of large datasets.
 It acts like a family tree for data, where each leaf node represents a piece of data, often in the form of a hash.
-Non-leaf nodes are cryptographic hashes of their child nodes, ultimately leading to a single hash at the top called the 'Merkle Root.'
+Non-leaf nodes are cryptographic hashes of their child nodes, ultimately leading to a single hash at the top called the **Merkle Root**.
 This Merkle Root serves as a concise summary of all the data below it.

-The brilliance of this system lies in its ability to detect any tampering or changes in the data.
+The brilliance of this lies in its ability to detect any tampering or changes in the data.
 Even a slight modification in the data results in a significant change in the Merkle Root.
 To prove that an element belongs to the dataset, you only need the hashes along the branch of the tree leading to that element, not the entire tree.
 This forms the foundation of Merkle Proofs.

 ![Merkle-tree-meme](/images/merkle-tree-meme.jpeg)